oliverjam/learn-vanilla-spas/README.md

 Then use `query` to send a request to `"https://fac-dogs.herokuapp.com/v1/dogs"`.
 When you get a successful response render an `li` for each dog into the `ul` already on the page.

 Each `li` should contain the dog's name and breed.

+If something goes wrong we should tell the user, so again add an empty div to the page.
+When the request fails put a message inside the div.

 <details>
 <summary>Solution</summary>